-Although tramadol is an opioid used to treat pain, some people misuse this drug and snort crushed tramadol tablets to get high.
+Although tramadol is an opioid used to treat moderate to severe pain, some people misuse this drug and snort crushed tramadol tablets to get high.
 This altered route of administration bypasses the steady release of medication that would otherwise result from its intended oral administration and results in a burst of euphoria.
 While momentarily enjoyable for the user, there are also serious dangers and side effects of snorting tramadol, including agitation, nausea, seizures, panic, and overdose.
 But treatment is available for those who are struggling with the misuse of tramadol.

 What Is Tramadol?